Thatcherism: Thatcherite morality

 The law was opposed by many gay rights advocates such as Stonewall and OutRage!.
 Tony Blair's Labour government repealed it in 2000 (in Scotland) and 2003.
 Conservative prime minister David Cameron later issued an official apology for previous Conservative policies on homosexuality, specifically the introduction of the controversial Section 28 laws from the 1980s, viewing past ideological views as "a mistake" with his ideological direction.

+Regarding feminism Thatcher said "The feminists hate me, don't they?
+And I don't blame them.
+For I hate feminism.
+It is poison" and "I owe nothing to Women's lib".

 Sermon on the Mound

 In May 1988, Thatcher gave an address to the General Assembly of the Church of Scotland.
 In the speech, Thatcher offered a theological justification for her ideas on capitalism and the market economy.
-She said, "Christianity is about spiritual redemption, not social reform", and she quoted St. Paul by saying, "If a man will not work he shall not eat".
+She said, "Christianity is about spiritual redemption, not social reform", and she quoted St Paul by saying, "If a man will not work he shall not eat".
 Choice played a significant part in Thatcherite reforms, and Thatcher said that choice was also Christian, stating that Jesus Christ chose to lay down his life and that all individuals have the God-given right to choose between good and evil.

 Foreign policy

 Atlanticism

 Whilst Thatcher was prime minister, she greatly embraced transatlantic relations with US president Ronald Reagan.
 She often publicly supported Reagan's policies even when other Western allies were not as vocal.
-For example, she granted permission for American planes to use British bases for raids, such as the 1986 United States bombing of Libyan Arab Jamahiriya, and allowed American cruise missiles and Pershing missiles to be housed on British soil in response to Soviet deployment of SS-20 nuclear missiles targeting Britain and other Western European nations.
+For example, she granted permission for American planes to use British bases for raids, such as the 1986 United States bombing of Libya, and allowed American cruise missiles and Pershing missiles to be housed on British soil in response to Soviet deployment of SS-20 nuclear missiles targeting Britain and other Western European nations.